Maximally stretched laminations on geometrically finite hyperbolic manifolds: Application to properly discontinuous actions on

 It is necessary to restrict to $\Hom_{\mathrm{det}}(\Gamma,G\times G)$ in Theorem~\ref{thm:deformwithcusps}, for the following reasons: \begin{itemize} \item as mentioned in the introduction, for a given $j$ with cusps, the constant representation $\rho=1$ can have small, non-cusp-deteriorating deformations $\rho'$, for which $(j,\rho')$ is nonadmissible; \item if we allow for small deformations $j'$ of~$j$ with a \emph{different} cusp type than~$j$ (fewer cusps), then the pair $(j,\rho)$ can have small, \emph{nonadmissible} deformations $(j',\rho')$ with $\rho'$ cusp-deteriorating with respect to~$j'$: this shows that we must fix the cusp type. \end{itemize}

-Note that properly discontinuous actions on $G=\PO(3,1)$ of finitely generated groups $\Gamma=\Gamma_0^{j,\rho}$ with $j$ geometrically infinite do \emph{not} deform into properly discontinuous actions in general, for the group $j(\Gamma_0)$ (typically the fiber group of a hyperbolic surface bundle over the circle) may have small deformations $j'(\Gamma_0$ that are not even discrete (\emph{e.g.}\ small perturbations of a nearby cusp group in the sense of \cite{mcm91}).
+Note that properly discontinuous actions on $G=\PO(3,1)$ of finitely generated groups $\Gamma=\Gamma_0^{j,\rho}$ with $j$ geometrically infinite do \emph{not} deform into properly discontinuous actions in general, for the group $j(\Gamma_0)$ (\emph{e.g.}\ the fiber group of a hyperbolic surface bundle over the circle) may have small deformations $j'(\Gamma_0)$ that are not even discrete (\emph{e.g.}\ small perturbations of a nearby cusp group in the sense of \cite{mcm91}).
+It would be interesting to know whether in this case one can define an analogue of $\Hom_{\mathrm{det}}(\Gamma,G\times G)$ in which admissibility becomes again an open condition; see also Section~\ref{sec:geom-infinite}.